cchinchristopherj/Right-Whale-Convolutional-Neural-Network/Unsupervised-Learning/README.md

     loaded_model = load_model('model_v2.h5')

 Note: "load_model" is a function from keras.models.
-With this model loaded, you can use follow the procedure as described in training_v1.py or training_v2.py to predict the label of a new audio file that may or may not contain a right whale upcall.
+With this model loaded, you can follow the procedure as described in training_v2.py to predict the label of a new audio file that may or may not contain a right whale upcall.

+Due to the complicated architecture of Model 1, it is not possible to directly load the model using Keras' "load_model" command.
+Instead, use the "model_v1_load.py" function to first re-create the model architecture, then load in the weights to the appropriate layers:

+    python model_v1_load.py

+With this model loaded, you can once again follow the procedure as described in training_v1.py to predict the label of a new audio file.

 If you would like to replicate the process I used to train the CNN models, perform the following:
 First, download the training set "train_2.zip" from [here](https://www.kaggle.com/c/the-icml-2013-whale-challenge-right-whale-redux/data) to the desired directory on your computer.